Envisioning Educator Roles

 We must take a fresh look at what education systems are asking the people working in them to do.
 Without periodically revisiting the design of the education workforce, we risk continuing to do things as we have always done rather than how the people working and learning in these systems need things to be done.

-In Envisioning Educator Roles for Transformation, we look ahead ten years to imagine future educator roles that promise to help education systems support students of all races and ethnicities, incomes and identities in pursuing learning experiences that enable them to uncover their passions and thrive in an evolving world.
+In Envisioning Educator Roles for Transformation, we look ahead 10 years to imagine future educator roles that promise to help education systems support students of all races and ethnicities, incomes and identities in pursuing learning experiences that enable them to uncover their passions and thrive in an evolving world.

 Inside the publication